The Evolution of Rooftop Solar Panels

 DERMS & Rooftop Solar

 With the larger-scale adoption of DER technologies like rooftop solar panels, utilities around the world have implemented various pilots and programs designed to use these technologies to enhance operational efficiencies.
 For example, battery pilots use technologies like vehicle-to-grid (V2G) reciprocal charging functionality to supply much-needed energy during times of peak demand usage.
-The parallel to a demand response conservation program that seeks to reduce overall usage, DER programs utilize existing available resources through distributed energy resource management systems (DERMS) to correlate otherwise unconnected, WiFi-enabled devices.
+The parallel to a demand flexibility conservation program that seeks to reduce overall usage, DER programs utilize existing available resources through distributed energy resource management systems (DERMS) to correlate otherwise unconnected, WiFi-enabled devices.

 Virtual Power Plants